weaviate/weaviate-io/developers/weaviate/client-libraries/python/async.md

 For asynchronous operations, use the `WeaviateAsyncClient` async client, available in `weaviate-client` `v4.7.0` and up.

-The `WeaviateAsyncClient` async client largely supports the same functions and methods as the `WeaviateClient` [synchronous client](./index.md), with the key difference that the async client is designed to be used in an `async` function or in an [`asyncio` event loop](https://docs.python.org/3/library/asyncio-eventloop.html#asyncio-event-loop).
+The `WeaviateAsyncClient` async client largely supports the same functions and methods as the `WeaviateClient` [synchronous client](./index.md), with the key difference that the async client is designed to be used in an `async` function running in an [`asyncio` event loop](https://docs.python.org/3/library/asyncio-eventloop.html#asyncio-event-loop).

 ## Installation